Veryan4/monitor-url/README.md

 ### 5. How to Use

-Here is an example of the app: https://monitor-url.herokuapp.com/
+The streaming of data isn't working well on Heroku so I suggest running it locally for the full experience.
+That being said here is an example of the app: https://monitor-url.herokuapp.com/

 To run locally, have the local port 9000 free for use.